Leafwing-Studios/leafwing-website/content/post/reliable-change-detection.md

 Avoiding duplication is where the real magic of our final solution begins.
 The basic strategy works as follows:

-* TODO: write
+* We store the current time, by number of systems that have run, in a global integer called the **world change tick**.
+In Bevy, this is a `u32` stored on the `World`(https://github.com/bevyengine/bevy/pull/1471/files#diff-8799631eaab5e61e5dbc20251e08d83474df566ba159061cf2a78ce8f1fd59d5R53).
+* Each system store [its own change tick](https://github.com/bevyengine/bevy/pull/1471/files#diff-0e94997025571f709abd7cac97f03bb4e8ec8bf29650068a7e5ec07170011892R137) that records when it was last run.
+* Each piece of component (and resource) data stores [its own change tick](https://github.com/bevyengine/bevy/pull/1471/files#diff-0e94997025571f709abd7cac97f03bb4e8ec8bf29650068a7e5ec07170011892R137), which act as a record of when the changes were made.
+* If the system has not run since the last time the component changed, it has a change that must be processed.
+This is [measured by the difference between the component and system change ticks from the world change tick](https://github.com/bevyengine/bevy/pull/1471/files#diff-0e94997025571f709abd7cac97f03bb4e8ec8bf29650068a7e5ec07170011892R137).
+* We use wrapping subtraction in the step above to get **ring buffer** behavior, allowing our change detection to continue functioning indefinitely rather than running out of space as time goes on.

-For those interested in the gory, Bevy-specific details, feel free to check out the [corresponding PR](https://github.com/bevyengine/bevy/pull/1471).
+For those interested in the gory Bevy-specific details, feel free to check out the [corresponding PR](https://github.com/bevyengine/bevy/pull/1471).
 Now, let's examine those criteria in detail:

 1. **Ergonomic.** Yes, all of the magic happens behind-the-scenes.